justnonamenoname/lifeticle/readme.txt

 ==========================

-The idea of the central particle implies that reverse transplantation is possible.
+The idea of the lifeticle implies that reverse transplantation is possible.
 It can be taken from a dying organism and placed in another, and for it, it will continue its life.
 This provides an unlimited lifespan.
-It is possible that life for the central particle happens once every million, or even billion, years.
+It is possible that life for the lifeticle happens once every million, or even billion, years.
 The longer the time, the greater the chance of being born again.
 But there is a huge problem—there remains the possibility of pain and disaster.